 We’re fortunate to have such an extraordinary, dedicated Board on our team.
 They offer expertise from fields as diverse as community building, activism, history and entertainment.
 Please take a moment to meet them…

-Alma E. Catalán, President, believes in the value of the arts in all communities.
-She holds a BA from California State University Long Beach's Film Production Program and a Master's in Arts in Arts Management from Claremont Graduate University and Sotheby's Institute of Art- Los Angeles.
-Alma's career includes community organizing, working on film sets, theater productions, working with youth, designing college access programs, and collaborating locally and internationally through the arts.
-In her current position as the Programs Manager for CalArts, Community Art Partnership Alma hopes to inspire and support the next generation of artists, musicians, curators, and art historians who one day will transform the world.
+ALMA E. CATALÁN believes in the value of the arts in all communities.
+She holds a BA from California State University Long Beach's Film Production Program and a master’s in arts management from Claremont Graduate University and Sotheby's Institute of Art-Los Angeles.
+As the Programs Manager for CalArts, Community Art Partnership, Alma hopes to inspire and support the next generation of artists, musicians, curators, and art historians who one day will transform the world. |

 |